logzilla/extras/integrations/Cisco/FirePower-eStreamer/README.md

 * initiatorIpAddress
 * responderIpAddress

-Whereas, the following 3 fields would just be ignored:
+Whereas, the following 3 fields would simply be ignored:

 * deviceId
 * ingressZone